 Free and Premium WordPress themes can be customized by anyone using the tools in the WPAdmin dashboard.
 From here, users of all experience levels can easily customize features such as changing the header, fonts, and page layout.
 Users with more design and development experience can work directly with WordPress source files and style sheets, accessible from the Files section of the hosting dashboard.

 Add Features With Plugins

 Although WordPress comes with all the essential elements for setting up a basic site, users can add special features that are unique to a particular site’s needs with plugins—small bits of code that add specific functions to any compatible site.
 Choose from hundreds of free plugins in the WordPress plugin directory that comes with your WordPress install or buy and install custom plugins designed by third-party WordPress developers.
-Blog-related plugins can include tools for social sharing, cross posting to other sites, managing email lists, tracking analytics, and more.
+Blog-related plugins can include tools for social media sharing, cross posting to other sites, managing email lists, tracking analytics, and more.
 And don’t forget about driving traffic to your blog.
 The most popular theme to help you easily boost traffic is the Yoast SEO plugin which helps ensure you’re maximizing visibility in top search engines such as Google.

 Create and Publish Posts

 The WordPress dashboard includes tools for creating two kinds of content: pages and posts.
 Pages are for static informational content, such as your site’s “About” page or policies and disclaimers, and posts are for publishing frequent, timely pieces that define a blog.
 Selecting “Post” opens the content editor for creating a post, with all the tools you need to write and format text and add other elements such as images or video.